13lheytens/Netflix-Prize/README.md

 *RunNetflix.out* 			- prediction results for RunNetflix.in, RMSE printed at bottom

-*RunNetflix.py* 			- uses Netflix.py to solve for predictions, stOut is Predicted Output
+*RunNetflix.py* 			- uses Netflix.py to solve for predictions

 *TestNetflix.out*	 		- testing results